logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 </div>
 ```

-The `v-bind` there allows us to bind everything in the `attrs` object which is all the other props we didn't extract explicitly and bind them to the `Field` component, and luckily for us the `Field` component will pass down any props that it doesn't accept to whatever gets rendered in its place, effectively passing down our attributes to our `input` tags.
+The `v-bind` there allows us to bind everything in the `attrs` object which is all the other props we didn't extract explicitly and bind them to the `Field` component, and luckily for us, the `Field` component will pass down any props that it doesn't accept to whatever gets rendered in its place, effectively passing down our attributes to our `input` tags.

 That looks alright for now, but before we tackle validation and other things, what if we wanted to render a `select` input?